 I've added the merest touch of sugar to the classic recipe and a dash more absinthe to make this old-school cocktail pop.
 However, approach with caution,

-An aromatic classic Martini served 'perfect' with a hint of orange juice and maraschino.
+APerfect Martini with a splash of orange juice and a touch of maraschino liqueur.

 A regular Martini, but garnished with two olives instead of one.

-Subtle and beautifully balanced.
-A wet Martini made 'easy' by a dash of pomegranate syrup.
+A 2:1 Wet Martini tamed by a dash of pomegranate/grenadine syrup.

 A gin martini made with sweet vermouth - sweet in name but drier than the cherry garnish might indicate.